fmstam/seq2seq_with_deep_attention/README.md

 # Sequence to sequence with attention (seq2seq-with-deep-attention)

-This work is the pytorch implementation of some sequence to sequence models including:
+This work is the minimal pytorch implementation of some sequence to sequence models.

+## Settings:
+# pytorch 1.4.0
+# python 3.7.6

 ## 1- Loung seq2seq model.
  We have used the date generation code from https://github.com/tensorflow/tfjs-examples/tree/master/date-conversion-attention to create a dataset and have followed the same steps in this link, but our implementation uses NLLoss instead of cat. softmax loss function.